-Here are five bracket- and wire-destroying culprits that Dr. Allen Davis and our team recommend leaving on the candy aisle and not put in your mouth, no matter how tempting they may be.
+Here are five bracket- and wire-destroying culprits we recommend leaving on the candy aisle and not put in your mouth, no matter how tempting they may be.

 - Gum is sticky and stringy.
 It can get tangled like fishing net in your braces.
 You don’t want to be that boy or girl trying to pull knots of Wrigley’s out of your braces without being seen.

 - All chewy, gooey candies need to be avoided.
 When you’re wearing braces, don’t even think about putting a caramel candy in your mouth.
-Caramel will not only stick to your braces, making it look as if you haven’t brushed your teeth in a week, but the gooey texture can pull apart the wires, and trigger an emergency visit to Melanie Parker Orthodontics.
+Caramel will not only stick to your braces, making it look as if you haven’t brushed your teeth in a week, but the gooey texture can pull apart the wires, and trigger an emergency visit to our office.

 - Hard candy may seem like a safe choice, but it’s not.
 What’s the problem?
 Nobody ever just sucks on hard candy; sooner or later, we bite down on it.
 Biting a hard candy may cause part of your braces to snap.
 Furthermore, once the candy is broken into a bunch of little pieces, it’s not uncommon for one of those sugary shards to get wedged between your braces and teeth … and that’s a cavity waiting to happen.